-- filename: The name of the image. - subimage: The subimage to query.
+- filename: The name of the texture, as a UTF-8 encode ustring. - subimage: The subimage to query.
 (The spec retrieved is for the highest-resolution MIP level of that subimage.)

-virtual const ImageSpecimagespec (TextureHandle $texture_handle$, Perthread $thread_info$ = nullptr, int subimage = 0) = 0 virtual bool get_texels (ustring filename, TextureOpt & options, int miplevel, int xbegin, int xend, int ybegin, int yend, int zbegin, int zend, int chbegin, int chend, TypeDesc format, void result) = 0 region to be retrieved includes begin but does not include end (much like STL begin/end usage).
+virtual const ImageSpecimagespec (TextureHandle $texture_handle$, Perthread $thread_info = nullptr$, int subimage = 0) = 0 virtual bool get_texels (ustring filename, TextureOpt & options, int miplevel, int xbegin, int xend, int ybegin, int yend, int zbegin, int zend, int chbegin, int chend, TypeDesc format, void result) = 0 region to be retrieved includes begin but does not include end (much like STL begin/end usage).
 Requested pixels that are not part of the valid pixel data region of the image file will be filled with zero values.
 Channels requested but not present in the file will get the options.fill value.